it3xl/convention-over-git/README.md

 ## Limitations

-* Do only a single commit to another repository side per the sinchronization interval.
+* Do only a single commit to another repository side per the synchronization interval.